andylamp/stanford_dbclass/README.md

 during my completion of the (infamous) database class offered [here][1] (for free!) by [Prof. Jennifer Widom][2].

-Solutions have been polished and sectioned according to the new format of the source (self-paced mini-courses).
+Solutions have been polished and sectioned according to the new format of the course (self-paced mini-courses).
 In each of the mini-courses there are `markdown` (`.md`) files which have both the solutions and as well as the accompanied code.
 Some queries, questions, and exercises have some personal notes that I've found interesting.
 As always, take everything with a *grain of salt*.